-Middle and Lower School Students: For students attending middle and lower schools, the determination shall be made by [designate].
+Middle and Lower School Students: For students attending middle and lower schools, the determination shall be made by Dean of Admissions and Records at Grossmont College or Director of Admissions and Records at Cuyamaca College.
 The school must provide transcripts and a letter signed by the principal indicating how in his/her opinion the student can benefit from instruction.
-The [designate] will determine if the student has the abilities and sufficient preparation to benefit from instruction at a community college, and that the student's safety and that of others will not be affected.
-The decision of the [designate position] shall be final.
+The Dean of Admissions and Records at Grossmont College or Director of Admissions and Records at Cuyamaca College will determine if the student has the abilities and sufficient preparation to benefit from instruction at a community college, and that the student's safety and that of others will not be affected.
+The decision of the Dean of Admissions and Records at Grossmont College or Director of Admissions and Records at Cuyamaca College shall be final.

 Once a decision has been made, the student, his/her parent or guardian and the school principal shall be informed of the decision.
-This determination may be done by applying the following criteria [one or more of the following options]:
+This determination may be done by applying the following criteria:

-- a review of the materials submitted by the student; - meeting with the student and his/her parent or guardian; - consultation with [designate appropriate college staff]; - consideration of the welfare and safety of the student and others; - consideration of local, state, or federal laws; - review of the content of the class in terms of sensitivity and possible effects on the minor; - requirements for supervision of the minor; or - times the class(es) meet and the effect on the safety of the minor.
+- a review of the materials submitted by the student; - meeting with the student and his/her parent or guardian; - consultation with Dean of Admissions and Records at Grossmont College or Director of Admissions and Records at Cuyamaca College; - consideration of the welfare and safety of the student and others; - consideration of local, state, or federal laws; - review of the content of the class in terms of sensitivity and possible effects on the minor; - requirements for supervision of the minor; or - times the class(es) meet and the effect on the safety of the minor.

-Required Courses in which high school and other young students are permitted to enroll will be open to the entire college population, and will be taught with the rigor appropriate to college-level courses in accordance with the approved course outline.
+Courses in which high school and other young students are permitted to enroll will be open to the entire college population, and will be taught with the rigor appropriate to college-level courses in accordance with the approved course outline.

-Required If a request for special part-time or full-time enrollment is denied for a pupil who has been identified as highly gifted, the Board shall provide written findings and reasons for the denial within 60 days.
+If a request for special part-time or full-time enrollment is denied for a pupil who has been identified as highly gifted, the Board shall provide written findings and reasons for the denial within 60 days.
 A recommendation regarding the request for admission, and the denial shall be submitted to the Board at a regularly scheduled meeting that falls at least 30 days after the request for admission has been submitted.